ArletteT3/csrf-attack-simulation-seed-lab/README.md

 - Demonstrate successful attacks when protections are disabled
 - Demonstrate how CSRF tokens prevent these attacks

+## How to Reproduce the Lab

+1. Launch the SEED Ubuntu virtual machine
+2. Start Apache server
+3. Access the Elgg site as the victim user
+4. Visit the attacker page hosted on the attacker server
+5. Observe the forged request executing automatically

 ## Attack 1 – CSRF GET Attack
 A malicious HTML page was created that sends a forged GET request to the Elgg application: